adelsz/inquirer-fuzzy-path/README.md

       suggestOnly: false,
         // suggestOnly :: Bool
-        // Restrict prompt answer to available choices or use them as suggestions }
+        // Restrict prompt answer to available choices or use them as suggestions
+      levels: 5,
+        // levels :: integer
+        // limit the levels of sub-folders to scan.
+Defaults to 3 }
   ]);
 ```